nancyruizu/nancyruizu.github.io/_pages/about.md

   - /about.html
 ---

-About me
+Welcome!
 ======
-I'm a physicist and biologist by training, and currently I'm finishing my PhD in Biomedical Engineering at Cornell University under the guidance of Prof. Chris Schaffer.
+I'm a physicist and biologist by training, and currently I'm finishing my PhD in Biomedical Engineering in the [Schaffer-Nishimura Lab](https://snlab.bme.cornell.edu) at Cornell University.
 I'm passionate about all things neuroscience (specially the vasculature) but I'm also passionate about science communication, advocacy, diversity, equity and inclusion in STEM.

 **Contact**
 [Email](mailto:nr376@cornell.edu) | [Twitter](https://twitter.com/NancyRuizU) | [Github](https://github.com/nancyruizu) | [Lab website](https://snlab.bme.cornell.edu)